Ultraschall/ultraschall-3/INSTALL.md

 - It may also help to restart your computer and run the `First Aid` option in the macOS Disk Utility application.
 - In case of persisting issues or when you want to update an outdated version of Ultraschall prior to 2.0 we recommend to run the scripts `Uninstall.command` and `Remove legacy audio devices.commend` provided in the .dmg and subsequently restart your computer.
 After restart please repeat steps 1 to 3.
 Should *any of these measures* fail, you can ask for help in our user forum: [Ultraschall at Sendegate](https://sendegate.de/c/ultraschall)
-- We recommend you watch the release screencast in our [Tutorials area](http://ultraschall.fm/tutorials/) to learn the new features.
+- We recommend you watch the release screencast in our [Tutorials area](http://ultraschall.fm/tutorials/) to find out about the new features.

 ----